Submit Jobs

 You can submit a job script with the sbatch command like this:

-[testuser@frontend ~]$ sbatch jobscript.sh
+[user@frontend ~]$ sbatch jobscript.sh

 To add additional options, or to override options specified in the job script, add the new values to sbatch command when submitting the job script.